jeffcap1/vite-presentation/slides/what-is-vite.md

-# What is the name?
+# Quick Background Info

 <v-clicks>

 - It is pronounced "veet"
-- It is the French word for _QUICK or FAST_
+- The French word for _QUICK or FAST_
+- First came out in June 2020
-- Created by Evan You, who is also the creator of VueJs
+- Created by Evan You, who is also the creator of Vue.js

 </v-clicks>

 <img v-click src='/vite-concept.png' class='w-125 mt-5 mx-auto' />

 <!--
-- What's the name and what does it mean
+- How do you pronounce the name?
+- Is there a meaning to the name?
 - And now the next question is what is it and what does it do -->